Middle East latest: Families welcome news of 3 more male hostages to be released

 “We have both the sacred duty and moral right to bring all our brothers and sisters home,” they said.
 “We will not give up or stop at any stage until all hostages return home, down to the last one.”

-Israeli officials say around 80 hostages remain in Gaza, including 3 taken captive before Oct.
+Israeli officials say around 80 hostages remain in Gaza, including three taken captive before Oct.
 7, 2023.
 During the first phase of the ceasefire deal, 33 hostages are set to be released.

 On Thursday, Hamas released eight hostages in exchange for 110 Palestinian prisoners held by Israel.